emidombek/career-analyzer/README.md

       **Code Summary:**

       - `clear_console()`: Defines a function to clear the terminal/console screen, enhancing the user interface.
+      - `handle_go_back(self)`: Handles user input to navigate back to the main menu, returning True if the user chooses to go back, and False otherwise.
       - `TerminalMenuApp` class: Defines the main application class.
         - `__init__()`: Initializes the class with menu item options and creates an instance of `TerminalMenu`.
         - `take_survey()`: Initiates the survey process by creating an instance of the `Survey` class from `survey.py`.